Tor vs VPN: What Are the Similarities and Differences?

 Accessibility

-Anyone can download and install Tor browsers.
+Anyone can download and install the Tor browser.
 Since it’s open-source, it receives contributions and upgrades from a community of enthusiasts.
 However, accessing the Tor network may be difficult in some countries due to internet censorship.
 VPNs are more accessible than TOR since they are easy to install, and many VPN providers offer free trials.
 However, VPNs may also be blocked in some countries.

 Cost